Prooffreader/pytabby/README.rst

   ENTER with the input() function, using ``msvcrt`` package in Windows or ``tty`` and ``termios`` in Mac/Linux.
 (This will make coverage platform- dependent, so it will have to be cumulative on travis and appveyor)
+* incorporate ansimarkup (https://pypi.org/project/ansimarkup/) -- is it
+  cross compatible?
+Will it work with cmder.exe on windows?
+So the app could have really cool colored tabs!!!

 .. inclusion-marker-stop-wishlist